swiss-ai-center/a-guide-to-mlops/pages/the-guide/step-7-track-model-evolutions-in-cicd-pipeline-with-cml/index.md

 ```

-This GitHub Workflow will create CML reports on each pushes that are related to a Pull Request.
+This GitHub Workflow will create CML reports on each pushes that are related to a pull request.

 Push the changes to Git.